xd009642/xd-tts/slides/vocoding.typ

 #slide[
   == Griffin Lim Basics

+  - Convert from mel spectrogram to linear spectrogram
   - Create random phase spectrum
   - Convert to audio and then back to spectrogram
   - Restore the magnitude because it should be invariant